Playa Avellanas at a Glance

 But no need to worry, if you are not an experienced surfer you can also enjoy the amazing nature, beautiful golden sand and turquoise water that Avellanas offer.
 It is definitely the go to place to relax, lie-back under abundant palm trees lining the coast and providing a welcome shade on the beach; read a good book and just be one with nature.

 Last but not least, you must visit Lola’s Beach Bar.
 It offers good cocktails together with great long chairs to relax in while viewing the stunning scenery, and eating a slice of their delicious pizza.
 You may want to stay there, forever!
-Lola, by the way, got its name after Lola the pig; this huge old fat thing that actually swims in the ocean, which everybody knows!
-It’s definitely a must see character if you visit Avellanas, and don’t worry, it is rather hard to miss her!
+Lola, by the way, got its name after Lola the pig; this huge former mascot of the bar actually swam in the ocean!
+She was a must see character if you were visiting Avellanas, and quite famous in her own right.

 Best Time to Visit